zhanzhanmiao/BarCode-Location-Recognition/README.md

 # BarCode-Location-Recognition
-This project is used to judge if two images have similar barcodes layout.
+This project is used to judge if two images have similar barcodes layout or locates the barcodes in one image.